alekseyl/me-redis/README.md

 * explicit crumbs schema is preferable over implicit
 * if you are going lazy, and use implicit schemas, than avoid keys reshuffling, cause it messes with your cache
 * better to configure hash-max-ziplist-* in MeRedis.configure than elsewhere.
+And don't forget - this will reset them globally for this Redis server!
 * use MeRedis in persistent Redis-based system with extreme caution!

 # Custom Compressors